robodair/oldblog-robodair.github.io/_posts/2017-6-11-internet-controlled-light-twitter-moodlighting-part-2.md

 In the longer term I'll write a nice python module backend for my projects using spectrum, so they can just `import spectrum` and go with it, but for this one we're still going to be pretty tightly coupled.

+All the twitter bot does is wait for new tweets on a hashtag, finds the colour word in the tweet, and stored the corresponding RGB colour in firebase.

+There's a lot that could be done to make this more robust, but it's gone well for a small project that got some solid wow-factor.